If your Nest thermostat screen has suddenly gone blank/black and you’re not sure what to do, keep reading.

 In this post, we explain the reasons behind this issue.
 We’ll also walk you through some steps to get your Nest thermostat back on.
 Let’s get right into it.

-Here are common reasons your Nest thermostat may display a black/blank screen:
+Here are some common reasons your Nest thermostat may display a black/blank screen:

 - The screen isn’t properly connected to the base of the device.